Employee Discounts to Support Your 2025 Goals

 Learn more about the HR Site Labs on the HR website, including directions, parking information, and how to join the virtual site lab.

-As always, you can find information on all things Open Enrollment on the HR website.
-In addition to the events above, the HR Solutions Center is available to answer your questions at SolutionsCenter@hr.msu.edu or 517-353-4434.
+As always, you can find information about all things Open Enrollment on the HR website.
+In addition to the events above, the HR Solutions Center is available to answer your questions at SolutionsCenter@hr.msu.edu or 517-353-4434 (toll-free: 800-353-4434).

 During Open Enrollment (October 1-31), you may enroll in, change, or cancel coverage in the following benefits: